stefanomasini/code-visualization/README.md

 **Prerequisites**

-You have to provide the following files:
+You have to provide a working directory with the following files in it:

  1. `events.json` - where every line is a json representation of a single contribution, like this: